-Chickpea (Cicer arietinum L.) is the second most important pulse crop after dry beans, cultivated over 11.98 million hectares with a total production of 1.09 million tonnes around the world during 2010.^{1,2} Chickpea is broadly classified into two clusters, (a) the kabuli type (white flower and large, cream-colored seeds) is usually grown in temperate regions, whereas (b) the desi type (purple flower and small, dark, angular seeds) is mainly produced in semiarid tropical regions of the world. ^{3,4} Chickpea seeds make an important nutritional contribution to the population of developing countries as they are excellent sources of carbohydrate (40-59%), protein (13.5-31.7%), vitamins, and minerals.
-In addition, chickpea seed constituents such as polyunsaturated fatty acids (PUFA), saturated fatty acids (<1%), and dietary fibers (about 10%) have been associated with several beneficial health-promoting properties.5 Hence, chickpea is considered as part of a health-promoting diet.
-However, the presence of some antinutritional factors such as raffinose family oligosaccharides (RFO) or α -galactosides reduce chickpea's acceptability in food products, particularly in Western countries.
-In legume seeds, total α -galactosides vary from 0.4 to 16.1% of dry matter and in chickpea seeds range from 2.0 to 7.6%.
-Raffinose is the first member of this family followed by stachyose and verbascose.
-Some alternative RFO such as lychnose and manninotriose have been recently reported from Caryophyllacean10 and Lamiaceae11 plants, respectively, but their presence in chickpea seeds has not yet been reported.
-RFO represent a class of soluble but nonreducing and nonstructural oligosaccharides having $\alpha(1\rightarrow 6)$ linkage between sucrose and galactosyl subunits.12 Therefore, these sugars are indigestible in human and monogastric animals as they lack α -galactosidase, a hydrolyzing enzyme responsible for RFO breakdown.
-13,14 Consequently, RFO escape digestion and absorption in the small intestine, but large intestinal microflora metabolize RFO and produce carbon dioxide, hydrogen, and small quantities of methane, causing flatulence, diarrhea, and stomach discomfort in humans.
-15-17 As RFO act as substrate for intestinal bacteria, they are also considered as prebiotics.
-These oligosaccharides also participate in important plant processes such as desiccation during seed maturation, carbon sourcing in the early stages of germination, translocation of photoassimilates, and abiotic stress tolerance.
-8,18-20 Utilization of RFO may also support the growth of root nodulating bacteria (e.g., Rhizobium meliloti) in the rhizosphere of legume plants, thus helping in nitrogen fixation.21 Therefore, to increase the acceptability of chickpea in human and animal diets, RFO concentration needs to be reduced without affecting their physiological role in plants and beneficial effect on human health.
-Different treatments such as soaking, enzyme treatment, and γ-radiation exposure can be used to reduce RFO in legume seeds. ^{22-24} Exposure to such mechanical and chemical treatments can reduce the nutritional quality of seeds.
+Chickpea (Cicer arietinum L.) is the second most important pulse crop after dry beans cultivated over 11.98 million hectare area with a total production of 1.09 million tonnes around the world during 2010.^{1,2} Chickpea is broadly classified into two clusters, (a) Kabuli type (white flower and large, cream-colored seeds) is usually grown in temperate regions, whereas (b) desi type (purple flower and small, dark, angular seeds) is mainly produced in semi-arid tropical regions of the world.^{3,4} Chickpea seeds make an important nutritional contribution to the population of developing countries as they are excellent source of carbohydrate (40-59%), protein (13.5-31.7%), vitamins and minerals.
+In addition, chickpea seed constituents like PUFA (polyunsaturated fatty acid), saturated fatty acid (<1%) and dietary fibers (about 10%) have been associated with several beneficial health-promoting properties.5 Hence, chickpea is considered as part of a health promoting diet.6 However, presence of some anti-nutritional factors like raffinose family oligosaccharides (RFO) or α-galactosides reduce chickpea's acceptability in food products particularly in western countries.
+In legume seeds, total α-galactosides vary from 0.4 to 16.1% of dry matter and in chickpea seeds range from 2.0 to 7.6%.8 Raffinose is the first member of this family followed by stachyose and verbascose.9 Some alternative RFO like lychnose and manninotriose have been recently reported from Caryophyllacean10 and Lamiaceae11 plants, respectively but their presence in chickpea seeds has not yet been reported.
+RFO represent a class of soluble but non-reducing and non-structural oligosaccharides having α (1 \rightarrow 6) linkage between sucrose and galactosyl subunit.
+12 Therefore, these sugars are indigestible in human and monogastric animals as they lack α-galactosidase a hydrolyzing enzyme responsible for RFO breakdown.
+13,14 Consequently, RFO escape digestion and absorption in small intestine but large intestinal microflora metabolize RFO and produce carbon dioxide, hydrogen, and small quantities of methane causing flatulence, diarrhea and stomach discomfort in humans.
+15-17 As RFO act as substrate for intestinal bacteria they are also considered as prebiotics.
+These oligosaccharides also participate in important plant processes such as desiccation during seed maturation, carbon source in early stages of germination, translocation of photo-assimilates and abiotic stress tolerance.8,18-20 Utilization of RFO may also support the growth of root nodulating bacteria (e.g. Rhizobium meliloti) in the rhizosphere of legume plants thus helping in nitrogen fixation.21 Therefore, to increase the acceptability of chickpea in human and animal diet, RFO concentration needs to be reduced without affecting their physiological role in plants and beneficial effect on human health.
+Different treatments such as soaking, enzyme treatment and gamma radiation exposure can be used to reduce RFO in legume seeds.22-24 Exposure to such mechanical and chemical treatments can reduce the nutritional quality of seeds.
 Therefore, it is desirable to develop genetic strategies to reduce RFO concentration in chickpea seeds.
-In this study we show that there is natural variation in RFO concentrations in chickpea seeds.
-Both genotype and environment affect the accumulation of RFO concentration in chickpea seeds.
+In this study we show that there is natural variation in RFO concentration in chickpea seeds.
+Both genotype and environment affect accumulation of RFO concentration in chickpea seeds.